-To comply with FERPA and Title IX and to provide an orderly process for grievance process is not open to the general public.
+To comply with FERPA and Title IX and to provide an orderly process for conducting the grievance process, the determination hearing and any investigation or process conducted under these procedures is not open to the general public.
 Accordingly, documents prepared in anticipation of the hearing (including the formal complaint, investigative report, evidentiary materials, notices, and prehearing submissions), recordings of the hearing, and documents, testimony, or other information used at the hearing may not be disclosed outside of the hearing proceedings, except as may be required or authorized by law.